ceramicnetwork/js-ceramic/README.md

 [![](https://img.shields.io/badge/Chat%20on-Discord-orange.svg?style=flat)](https://discord.gg/6VRZpGP)
 [![Twitter](https://img.shields.io/twitter/follow/ceramicnetwork?label=Follow&style=social)](https://twitter.com/ceramicnetwork)

 **js-ceramic** is a monorepo containing the TypeScript implementation of the Ceramic protocol.
-If you are unfamiliar with Ceramic, see the [website](https://ceramic.network) or [overview](https://github.com/ceramicnetwork/ceramic) for more information.
+If you are unfamiliar with Ceramic, see the [website](https://ceramic.network) or [overview](https://developers.ceramic.network/learn/welcome/) for more information.

-> **Project status**: **`Clay` testnet is now live. 🚀** <br/>
+> **Project status**: **Access  the Ceramic mainnet. 🚀** <br/>
-> Clay is a decentralized public network ready for experimental application development and testing.
-It anchors documents on the Ethereum Ropsten and Rinkeby testnets.
-It is the last major milestone before `Fire` mainnet, which is under development and will launch in late Q1 2021.
-Documents published on Clay will _not_ be portable to Fire.

-> June 2022: As Rinkeby and Ropsten are on their way to being deprecated, Clay will be shifting to using the Gnosis Chain (previously xDAI) for anchoring streams.
-Streams published on Rinkeby/Ropsten through Clay will _not_ be ported over to Gnosis.
+> With the launch of [ComposeDB Beta](https://blog.ceramic.network/composedb-is-live-on-ceramic-mainnet/), it is now much easier to access the Ceramic mainnet for building the applications.
+> Developers can now onboard their node to Ceramic mainnet in under 5 minutes without needing to contact any community members.
+Check out [this guide](https://composedb.js.org/docs/0.5.x/guides/composedb-server/access-mainnet)
+> to learn more.

 ## Clients